 A personal visit to campus, while not a requirement, is strongly recommended and encouraged.
-The Admissions Office arranges campus visits which can include tours, class visits, lunch, faculty conferences and much more.
+The Admissions Office arranges campus visits which can include tours, class visits, lunch, faculty appointments and other requests as available.
 Parents are encouraged to participate in the visit.

 Students are urged to arrange campus interviews by appointment at least a week ahead of the desired time.
 The Admissions Office is open Monday through Friday 8:00 a.m. - 5:00 p.m.
-(Eastern Time Zone) throughout the year.
+(Eastern Time) throughout the year.
 The office is also open on Saturday mornings during the fall and spring semesters by appointment only.
 The Admissions Office is located on the corner of 10th Street and College Avenue and can be reached by using the telephone numbers or addresses listed below.
 Those arriving at Gerald R. Ford International Airport in Grand Rapids or Holland's Padnos Transportation Center (the Holland stop for bus and rail service) may arrange transportation to Hope College through the Admissions Office.
 Persons should notify the Admissions Office of transportation needs prior to arrival at these locations.

-Local Telephone (616) 395-7850

-Toll-Free Telephone 1-800-968-7850
+Local Telephone (616) 395-7850 Toll-Free Telephone 1-800-968-7850

 Mailing Address Hope College Admissions

 69 East 10th Street, P.O.
 Box 9000

-Holland, MI 49422-9000

-Web Site www.hope.edu/admissions